 Contact person

-Examples of studies that can be made by means of microcalorimetry are:
+Examples of studies performed by RISE are:

 RISE has two different microcalorimeters: TAM Air and TAM III.
 If desired, tests can be done in an inert

-Testing in TAM Air involves placing a small quantity of test material (up to a few grams) into a 20 cm3 ampoule which is closed and then lowered into one of the instrument’s eight channels.
+Testing in TAM Air involves placing a small quantity of test material (up to a few grams) into a 20 ml ampoule which is closed and then lowered into one of the instrument’s eight channels.
 The ampoule is in contact with a heat flow sensor, which also senses the preset temperature in the instrument.
 Production of heat in the ampoule as a result of oxidation, biological activity or other exothermic process creates a temperature gradient across the sensor, generating a voltage that is directly

 proportional to the thermal process occurring inside the ampoule.
 The method produces time resolved